A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Theoretical R-value and Optimality Theory

 We would like to make two important remarks.
-Firstly, the theoretical $R$-value is the counterpart of the data-driven $R$-value defined in Equation \eqref{R-value}.
-Essentially, it represents the minimum conditional probability required to ensure that an individual with score $S^c=s$ is selected into class $c$.
-Secondly, the theoretical $R$-value is a fundamental quantity that is closely linked to the sufficiency principle in the fairness literature.
-Proposition \ref{theoretical-R:thm} highlights that by setting thresholds for the $R$-values, we not only satisfy the sufficiency principle but also control the error rates, which is crucial in practical situations where decision risk must be managed.
+Firstly, the theoretical R-value, which may be viewed as the counterpart of the data-driven R-value, represents the minimum conditional probability required to ensure that an individual with score $S_j^c=s^c$ is selected into class $c$.
+Secondly, the theoretical R-value is a fundamental quantity that is closely linked to the sufficiency principle in the fairness literature.
+Proposition \ref{theoretical-R:thm} highlights that by setting thresholds for the theoretical R-values, the thresholding procedure fulfills the sufficiency principle and controls the group-wise error rates.